Origin of KBCS and

-Locally, the emotional support from Buddhist temples and organizations is literally lacking.
-In view of the pressing need and demand, Founding Mentor of DC, Venerable Ding Rong, had initiated a listening care corner called “Serenity Corner” in 2014, located at Singapore Buddhist Free Clinic (SBFC), with the support from SBF and SBFC.
-This was the first Counselling service set up by Buddhist organisations in the local community.
-Back in DC, Ven.
-Ding Rong has been providing Buddhist counselling service to the public regardless of races and religions since the inception of DC in 2014.
+Given the pressing needs and demands within the Buddhist Community, Venerable Ding Rong, had initiated a listening care corner called “Serenity Corner” at the Singapore Buddhist Free Clinic (SBFC).
+The counseling service was the first set up by Buddhist organizations in Singapore.
+At the same time, Ven.
+Ding Rong has been providing Buddhist counseling services to the public since the inception of DC.

-Further to that, Ven.
-Ding Rong has envisioned to promote Buddhist Psychotherapy and Counselling knowledge through conducting relevant courses such as Diploma in Buddhist Psychotherapy and Counselling Course and Basic Buddhist Counselling Course that serve as a training platform for nurturing Buddhist Counsellors and Para-counsellors, who become an invaluable pool of volunteers providing support to helping people better manage their emotional issues and increase their resilience in facing life challenges.
+Ven.
+Ding Rong envisioned the propagation of Buddhist-based Psychotherapy and Counselling knowledge through the conduct of courses such as the Diploma in Buddhist Psychotherapy and Counselling and Basic Buddhist Counselling Courses.
+These courses have served as a crucial platform for nurturing Buddhist Counsellors and Para-counsellors.
+Through this platform, DC has amalgamated an invaluable pool of skilled volunteers to support people in need of social and emotional support, strengthening their resilience in facing life challenges.